 Frequently Asked Questions

-1. How can I make my advanced fee payment (deposit) before arriving in UK?
+1. How can I make my deposit payment before arriving in UK?

 2. How will I know if the University has received my payment?